 Since the beginning of the 21st century «new wave cumbia» has been growing as an independent club culture simultaneously in several parts of the world.
 Innovative producers have reinvented the dance music-style cumbia and thus produced countless new subgenres.
 The common ground: they mix traditional Latin American cumbia-rhythms with rough electronic sounds.
 An insider perspective on a rapid evolution.
+From the Norient book Out of the Absurdity of Life (see and order here).

 Dreams are made of being at the right place at the right time and in early June 2007 I happened to arrive in Tijuana, Mexico.
 Tijuana had been proclaimed a new cultural Mecca by the US magazine Newsweek, largely due to the output of a group of artists called Nortec Collective and inadvertently spawned a new scene – a movement – called nor-tec (Mexican norteno folk music and techno).
 In 2001, the release of the compilation album Nortec Collective: The Tijuana Sessions Vol.1 (Palm Pictures) catapulted Tijuana from its reputation of being a sleazy, drug-crime infested Mexico/US border town to the frontline of hipness.
 Instantly it was hailed as a laboratory for artists exploring the clash of worlds: haves and have-nots, consumption and its leftovers, South meeting North, developed vs. underdeveloped nations, technology vs. folklore.